Ralim/IronOS/Documentation/Logo.md

 ## Generating the Logo files

-Because logo's are stored at a fixed location in the device's internal flash; we can use the same method to flash these as you would normal firmware.
+Because logos are stored at a fixed location in the device's internal flash; we can use the same method to flash these as you would normal firmware.
 This does also mean that we need to convert the image/animation file into the format that IronOS understands.

 IronOS uses a pre-processed file format to dramatically reduce the amount of space required to store the image; allowing for animations and saving space.